Galley: Modern Query Optimization for Sparse Tensor Programs

-We keep degree statistics as the default in Galley, and we use them to compute upper bounds on the number of non-fill entries in intermediate expressions.
-A degree statistic, denoted $D_A(X|Y)$, stores the maximum number of non-fill entries in the $X$ dimensions conditioned on the $Y$ dimensions for a tensor $A$.
-For example, if you have a matrix $A_{ij}$, then $D_A(i|j)$ is the maximum number of non-fill entries per column, and $D_A(ij|\emptyset)$ is the total number of non-fill entries in the matrix.
-This approach follows work in cardinality bounding which has been shown to produce efficient query plans in the relational setting \cite{DBLP:journals/pacmmod/DeedsSB23,DBLP:conf/cidr/HertzschuchHHL21,DBLP:conf/sigmod/CaiBS19}.
+Galley stores degree statistics by default uses them to compute upper bounds on tensors' sparsities.
+A degree statistic, denoted as $D_A(X|Y)$, stores the maximum number of non-fill entries in the $X$ dimensions conditioned on the $Y$ dimensions for a tensor $A$.
+For example, given a matrix $A_{ij}$, $D_A(i|j)$ is the maximum number of non-fill entries per column, and $D_A(ij|\emptyset)$ is the total number of non-fill entries in the matrix.
+This approach follows work in cardinality bounding that has been shown to produce efficient query plans in the relational setting \cite{DBLP:journals/pacmmod/DeedsSB23,DBLP:conf/cidr/HertzschuchHHL21,DBLP:conf/sigmod/CaiBS19}.

-\paragraph{Constructor} We first compute the boolean tensor representing the input's sparsity pattern.
-Then, to calculate each degree statistic, we sum over the $X$ dimensions and take the maximum over the $Y$ dimensions.
-The set of degree statistics for a tensor $A_{I}$ is denoted $\mathcal{D}_{A_I}$
+\textbf{Constructor.} This function first computes the boolean tensor representing the input's sparsity pattern.
+Then, to calculate each degree statistic, it sums over the $X$ dimensions and takes the maximum over the $Y$ dimensions.
+The set of degree statistics for a tensor $A_{I}$ is denoted $\mathcal{D}_{A_I}$.

-\paragraph{Map (Annihilating)} Annihilating map operations function as conjunctive queries with respect to the sparsity patterns of the inputs.
-Therefore, any degree statistics that are valid for an input are also valid about the output, so we compute the statistics about the output, $C$, from the inputs $A^{(1)}_{I_1},\ldots,A^{(k)}_{I_k}$ by a union,
+\textbf{Map (Annihilating).} Annihilating map operations can only reduce the degree for any $X$, $Y$ pair.
+Therefore, every input's degree statistics are also valid for the output.
+If the inputs are $A^(1)_{I_1},...,A^(k)_{I_k}$, then the output's statistics are,

-\paragraph{Map (Non-Annihilating)} In this case, we need to be more careful to ensure that we maintain our upper bounds.
-First, we extend the degree constraints from each input to cover the full set of indices.
-For example, if we have $DC_X(i|j)$ and want to extend it to the dimension $k$, then we compute $D_X(ik|j) = DC(i|j)*n_k$.
-Then, we compute degree statistics about the output, $C$, from the inputs $A^{(1)}_{I_1},\ldots,A^{(k)}_{I_k}$ by addition,
+\textbf{Map (Non-Annihilating).} In this case, Galley extends the degree constraints from each input to cover the full set of indices.
+Then, it computes degree statistics about the output, $C$, from the inputs $A^{(1)}_{I_1},\ldots,A^{(k)}_{I_k}$ by addition: